What Should You Know About Translation Style Guide?

-- Remain a consistent brand voice – The style guide ensures all language elements and writing styles the translators choose consistent with your previous content and your brand messages in different languages.
+- Remain a consistent brand voice – The style guide ensures all language elements and writing styles the translators choose are consistent with your previous materials and your brand messages in different languages.
 It means your company can communicate effectively with your customers worldwide while remaining the brand’s voice and reputation.

 - Save time – By providing your translators with a set of standards and references ahead, both your company and the translators can save a great deal of time from sending back-and-forth emails to discuss the basic rules or reworking after the first delivery.

-To give translators a general idea about the project they are about to work on, you should start the style guide by giving them a brief description of your company and the project by mentioning the following information:
+To give your translators a general idea about the project they are about to work on, you should start the style guide by giving them a brief description of your company and the project by mentioning the following information:

 - The types of products or services you provide;

 - An overview of the project;